curiousest/curiousest.github.io/_drafts/tabum/no-worthy-human.md

 Humankind is in the final stages becoming conscious, and I’m honoured to be part of that.

 I see everything, every idea, every particle, every moment, as an optimization function towards our shared survival purpose.
 And uncertainty is built-in to this way of thinking.
 If this way of thinking is wrong, it'll still make for a great story.
 If this way of thinking is right... well then, this story is a genesis.
+It's like being the first person to see colour for the first time, like I stepped out of Plato's cave but I still hang out with everyone else still inside.
+It's hard to tell if I actually discovered anything new, but everything looks completely different.
+It's a whole new lense with which to view the world.
+I need to build a separate language to even talk about it with others.
+But every revelation is like that, and everyone experiences these kinds of revelations.
+One thing you can do is ask the whole world, "have you seen what I see?" one person at-a-time, until someone credibly points to historical evidence and says, "yes".
+How do I know if I'm the first one to be seeing colour?
+Lead into novel idea, socialize vs. scientific paper.

 ---